 Your employer penalizes you for speaking out against them

 You may bring up some of your employer’s illegal activity, or something unethical happening in the workplace.
 This is called whistleblowing and your employer cannot fire you for doing it.
-Employees have the right to call their employers out on unethical and illegal activity.
-If you do bring up an issue with your employer, and they react poorly to your claims by either firing you or threatening you, call a lawyer right away.
+If you do bring up an issue with your employer and they react poorly to your claims by either firing you or threatening you, call a lawyer right away.

 Make copies of all contracts and employee handbooks.
 These are good references in case any illegal activity occurs.
 You may sign something that has you agreeing to illegal provisions.
 If you’ve signed something you think is illegal for an employer to ask you, call a lawyer and ask about the employment laws in your state.